davidmunkacsi93/professional-bookshelf/README.md

 - Sun Tzu - The Art of War

 ## In Progress
-- Yuval Noah Harari - 21 Lessons for the 21st Century
+- Tom Peters, Robert H. Waterman - In Search of Excellence: Lessons from America's Best-Run Companies

 ## Coming soon...
 - Josh Goldberg - Learning Typescript: Enhance Your Web Development Skills Using Type-safe Javascript